GameProcessors.com

 Vacuum Sealer

 The single most impactful upgrade for home processors.
+A countertop vacuum sealing machine removes air and seals meat inside plastic bags, preventing freezer burn.
 Vacuum-sealed venison lasts 2–3 years in the freezer versus 6–12 months for wrapped meat.
-Chamber sealers are best for large volumes; edge sealers are good for occasional use.

 LOOK FOR:Edge sealer: Foodsaver V4840 or similar.
 Chamber sealer for high volume.